-Last year, my husband took my daughter outside to teach her how to perform a lay up.
-Over and over again, he instructed her how to layup with her right hand.
+Last year, my husband took my daughter outside to teach her how to perform a layup.
+Over and over again, he instructed her how to lay up with her right hand.
 When she finally got it, he repeated the same process to teach her how to lay up with her left hand.
-My daughter became frustrated during many of those practice sessions and wanted to give up, but my husband would talk to her to encourage her, and she’d get back out there and practice again.
-After many practice sessions he no longer had to tell her what to do, it became instinctive to her.
+My daughter became frustrated during those practice sessions and wanted to give up, but my husband would talk to her to encourage her, and she’d get back out there and practice again.
+After many practice sessions, he no longer had to tell her what to do; it became instinctive to her.

-Our Pastor uses the same process to teach my daughter how to play a particular song on the keyboard.
-He teaches her the chords, she plays it, she comes home, forgets how to play it, goes back to practice with Pastor, where he has to teach her again.
+Our Pastor uses the same process to teach my daughter to play a particular song on the keyboard.
+He teaches her the chords; she plays it, comes home, forgets how to play it, and goes back to practice with Pastor, where he has to teach her again.
 The more he trains her, the more she gets it.
 She can now play the entire song.

 If you want to improve at something, you have to practice: